How To Test Engine Compression (3.4L V6 Chevrolet, Pontiac)

 As you're probably already aware, you'll need to remove the spark plugs to test the engine's compression.

 Before you remove them, be sure to label the spark plug wires with the cylinder they belong to.
-This way, you will avoid losing their firing order (when it comes time to put everything back together).
+This way, you'll avoid losing their firing order (when it comes time to put everything back together).

 If you don't have a compression tester, you can run down to your local auto parts store (AutoZone, O'Reilly Auto Parts) and borrow one from them (for a small deposit which they'll return once you return the tool).